 Emily Meyer, MA, LPCC

 Emily Meyer is a Licensed Professional Counselor Candidate (LPCC) and National Certified Counselor (NCC) who holds a Bachelor or Arts in Psychology from the University of Nebraska-Lincoln and a Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
+She is also one our Intake Coordinators.
 Emily has served children, teens, and young adults in clinical and university settings.
 She takes an empathetic, holistic, and trauma-informed approach to counseling, and collaborates with her clients based on their unique needs and goals.
 Emily strives to create an atmosphere where her clients feel safe, seen, and understood.
 She loves helping others navigate and make meaning out of their pain.
 Specific areas of interest in counseling include trauma (EMDR), anxiety, depression, grief & loss, chronic illness, and life transitions.